lpantano/seqcluster/doc/source/installation.rst

 Seqcluster has snipped code to do that for you.
 Recommended to use `bcbio`_ for the pipeline since will install everything you need in a single step ``bcbio_nextgen.py upgrade -u development --tools --genomes hg19 --aligners bowtie``.

-But If you want to run ``seqcluster`` step by step an exmaple of hg19 human version it will be (another well annotated supported genome is mm10):
+But If you want to run ``seqcluster`` step by step an example of hg19 human version it will be (another well annotated supported genome is mm10):

 Download genome data::

-    seqcluster_install --data $PATH_TO_DATA --genomes hg19 --aligners bowtie2
+    seqcluster_install --data $PATH_TO_DATA --genomes hg19 --aligners bowtie2 --datatarget smallrna

 If you want to install STAR indexes since gets kind of better results than bowtie2 (warning, 40GB memory RAM needed)::